peeyman/CNN-Visualization/README.md

 # <center>CNN Visualization</center>

-This notebook explains how to visualize convolutional neural network weights along with how to visualize activations associated with these weights.
-In other words, how to visualize filters and the result of convolving these filters with their inputs.
+<p align='justify'>This notebook explains how to visualize convolutional neural network weights along with how to visualize activations associated with these weights.
+In other words, how to visualize filters and the result of convolving these filters with their inputs.</p>

-The main library for this notebook is Keras with tensorflow backend.
-Some useful functions to get access to weights and activation described.
+<p align='justify'>The main library for this notebook is Keras with tensorflow backend.
+Some useful functions to get access to weights and activation described.</p>

 !['Readme Image'](./Pics/LenaAfterConv.png])